ONQLin/GNN_755/Readme.md

 ## Milestone 3: DC Syn
-Done, it is regular work according to the guide.
-I establish the impl of different performance configuration.
-You can check that in syn_output.
+Done, it is regular work according to the guide without coding with extra files.
+Please follow the Readme in ms3 if you want to play.
+I have established the impl of different performance configuration(3 stages and 6 stages in DNN).
+You can check that in syn_output, and I prefer the 3 stages one.
 They all pass the post-syn test by MS2.
 You can play with that and writing different constraints(clk) and check the synthesis report.
+Perhaps I will update 1 stage DNN to see the slower version's results.

+## Milestone 3: APR

 ### File Org:
 each Milestone's tb and other materials will store at its own folder. ./testbench folder store some DIY files.